ferynd/Website/README.md

 Short description here.
 ```

-Alternatively, you can maintain a single JSON configuration by editing `content/hubConfig.json` and enabling the `useJsonHubData` flag in `hub/next.config.ts`.
+Alternatively, you can maintain a single JSON configuration by editing `content/hubConfig.json` and setting the `USE_JSON_HUB_DATA` environment variable to `true`.

 ## Deployment on Cloudflare Pages